onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     npm notice Run npm install -g npm@11.2.0 to update! npm notice

-Do not upgrade npm (Node Package Manager) which is the default package manager for Node.js.
+Do not upgrade npm (Node Package Manager), which is the default package manager for Node.js.